King's Student Money Mentors

 Who are the Student Money Mentors?

-Student Money Mentors are current students at King’s College London who have a passion for helping their peers by ensuring they are as money savvy as possible.
+We are current students at King’s College London who value the importance of financial education and are passionate about King's students being as money savvy as possible.

 Interested in being part of the Money Mentor project?

 10 reasons why I should become a King's Student Money Mentor

 Becoming a Student Money Mentor is your ticket to new opportunities, social adventures, personal development and new experiences!
 This is an exciting opportunity to make the most of your journey through student life.

 Here are 10 reasons why you should become a Student Money Mentor:

 1. Add some sparkle to your CV and enhance your employability